 If your child needs to wear glasses they also qualify for a free voucher that will contribute towards the cost.
 We have a fantastic range of children’s frames suitable from babies up to teenagers.
-The ranges available at the moment include, Tomato, Miraflex, Eye stuff, Storm, Calvin Klein, Marvel and Disney.
+The ranges available at the moment include, Tomato, Miraflex, Eye stuff, Milo and Me Storm, Calvin Klein and Nike

 Your child’s eyesight can also be affected early on in development by too much exposure to the sun.
 We would never suggest not letting them outside, but it is just as important to consider sunglasses to protect your child’s eyes, as it would be to use sunscreen to cover their skin.
 We have all kinds of sunglasses available from adult size, all the way down to baby size which can be held on with an elastic strap.